Rice in the World

 Image Alt Text

-Smalley-Curl Institute: TOMODACHI-Dow Women's STEM Leardership & Research Program
+Smalley-Curl Institute: TOMODACHI-Dow Women's STEM Leadership & Research Program

-Sponsored by the Smalley-Curl Institute, TOMODACHI-Dow Women's STEM Leadership and Research Program offers a five-week internship experience tailored to a diverse cohort of 10 female students majoring in STEM in Japan.
+The TOMODACHI-Dow Women's STEM Leadership & Research Program offers a five-week internship experience tailored to a diverse cohort of 10 female students majoring in STEM in Japan.
 The primary goal of this program is to further diminish the gender gap in the STEM fields in Japan while advancing educational equity.

 Image Alt Text